GatorIncubator/gatorgrouper/docs/pull_request_template.md

 # Description of Pull Request

-Please include a summary of the change and which issue is being fixed.
+Please include the number of the issue and a summary of the implemented changes.
 Please also include relevant context required for change.

-Fixes # (issue)
+Fixes Issue #:

 ## Type of change